OpenHPS/openhps-solid/README.md

 ```

 ### Authentication

-### Client
 Regardless if you are implementing the positioning system on a client or server, the system will be a client for whatever Pod server a user is using.
+Before information can be modified or created, the user needs to be authenticated.

+- **Browser to Browser Authentication**: The user authenticates through the front-end application.
+After log in the redirect is handled by the front-end application through the ```window.location.href``` URL.
+The session remains stored on the browser and no server is involved.
+- **Browser to Server Authentication**: The user authenticates through the front-end application but the response is captured by a server instead of the front-end application.
+This allows the server to store multiple sessions.
+- **Server Authentication**: The user authenticates by going to a specific path on the server.
+They will be prompted to log in after which the server continues the authentication and captures the response from the Pod Issuer.

 #### Node.js
 ```typescript